helidon-io/helidon/examples/config/changes/README.md

 config-provided `Flow.Publisher` to be notified of changes to the underlying configuration source as they occur
 2. [`OnChangeExample.java`](./src/main/java/io/helidon/config/examples/changes/OnChangeExample.java):
-uses `Config.onChange`, passing either a method reference or a lambda expression which the config system invokes when the config source changes )
+uses `Config.onChange`, passing either a method reference (a lambda expression would also work) which the config system invokes when the config source changes )

 ## Latest-value supplier